MaksimDzhangirov/backendBankExample/docs/part25-eng.md

-# How to write docker-compose file and control service start-up orders with wait-for.sh
+# How to write Docker-compose file and control service start-up orders with wait-for.sh

 [Original video](https://www.youtube.com/watch?v=VcFnqQarpjI)

 Hello everyone!
 Welcome back to the backend master class!

-In the last lecture, we've learned how to use docker network to connect 2 stand-alone docker containers by names.
-Today I'm gonna show you how to use `docker-compose`  to automatically setup all services in the same docker network and launch them all at once with a single command.
+In the [last lecture](part24-eng.md), we've learned how to use Docker network to connect 2 stand-alone Docker containers by names.
+Today I'm gonna show you how to use `docker-compose`  to automatically setup all services in the same Docker network and launch them all at once with a single command.

 OK, let's start!

+## How to create Docker-compose file

 First, I'm gonna create a new file: `docker-compose.yaml` at the root of our project.
 There are a lot of things you can config with a `docker-compose` file.
-You can read all about them in the documentation by going to [docs.docker.com](https://docs.docker.com), open Reference, Compose file reference, version 3.
+You can read all about them in the documentation by going to [docs.docker.com](https://docs.docker.com), open `Reference`, `Compose file reference`, `version 3`.
 On the right-hand side menu you can see a list of different syntaxes.

 In this video, I will show you some of the most important one that we usually use.
-Here in the center if the page, we can see an example compose file.
+Here in the center if the page, we can see an example `compose` file.

 ![](../images/part25/1.png)

 Basically you define the `docker-compose` version, then a list of services that you want to launch together.
-In this example, there's a `redis` service, a postgres DB service and some other web services for voting and computing the result.
+In this example, there's a `redis` service, a `postgres` DB service and some other web services for voting and computing the result.

 Now I'm just gonna copy the first 2 lines of this example, and paste them to our `docker-compose.yaml` file.
-Note that a yaml file is very sensitive to indentation.
+Note that a `yaml` file is very sensitive to indentation.

 ```yaml